When you’re crunched for time, nothing beats a good boxed brownie mix. Here are 8 great ways to make boxed brownies better!

 For a fancier upgrade, follow the steps in #7 for frosting the brownies.
 Toast coconut chips (I found them at Trader Joe’s) at 325°F for 6–8 minutes.
 Sprinkle the coconut chips on top of the frosted brownies, pressing in slightly to make them stick.

 You could use any one of the upgrades above, or even combine a few!
 Here are some ideas:

 - Oreos + caramel sauce

 - Oreos + frosting

-Do you have any go-to ways to make boxed brownie mix better?
+Do you have any go-to hacks for boxed brownie mix?
 I’d love to hear them in the comments below!